 Closed on Sundays and public holidays

-Champon noodle is thick noodle with some ingredients such as vegetables, seafood and fish cake kamaboko.
-It is widely available all over Japan today but if you are in Nagasaki, try the authentic one at the home of champon!
+Champon noodle is thick noodles with some ingredients such as vegetables, seafood and fish cake called kamaboko.
+It is widely available all over Japan today since the champon chain restaurants are spread throughout Japan.
+But if you are in Nagasaki, try the authentic one at the home of champion!

 Where to eat: Shikairo